 In last four months, tens of thousands of protesters across the United States and in many world cities have taken to the streets to express their resentment against Trump’s controversial immigration policies.

-Posted by Gordon Duff, Senior Editor on May 25, 2017, With 730 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on May 25, 2017, With 748 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.